 Banks and corporates alike are operating – like everyone – in a challenging environment right now and with ISO 20022 deadlines pushed back, it can be tempting to put the project to one side.
 However, what came out of the webinar was that whether banks wish to take a transformational approach and really embrace the standard, or find a short term translation work around until they are in a position to launch a bigger project, they simply do not have the luxury of delaying.
 For banks which are struggling to devote bandwidth to the ISO 20022 question, I believe there are three priorities:

-Decide on your approach: As alluded to above, there are two roads which banks can choose to go down when it comes to ISO 20022 compliance.
+Decide on your approach: As alluded to above, there are two roads which banks can choose to go down when it comes to ISO 20022 solutions.
 Translate or embrace?
-The first is fast, pragmatic, and likely to be highly tempting for banks facing pressure from time or resource constraints or just consumed by other priorities in today’s challenging and unpredictable environment.
+The first, which involves translating MT-MX message formats is fast, pragmatic, and likely to be highly tempting for banks facing pressure from time or resource constraints or just consumed by other priorities in today’s challenging and unpredictable environment.
 Banks have the option – at least for now – to use translation tools which enable them to interpret messages sent and received in the new standard.
 SWIFT itself offers such a solution, although we are finding that many firms are choosing to work with independent vendors instead out of a reluctance to be too reliant on the organisation.
 Whilst this approach may be appealing, it also means missing out on many of the rich benefits which ISO 20022 brings.

 Whether you are looking to start an ISO 20022 transformation project or are searching for a fast, easy translation solution for ISO 20022 format messages, we can help.
 Contact our team below to discuss.